syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Sorting.md

 # Sorting

 Sorting enables you to quickly visualize and understand your data better.
-Ultimately, it allows you to organize and find the data that you want to make more effective decisions.
-By default, SfPivotGrid holds built-in comparers for all data types so that it will populate the data in ascending/descending order based to its data type.
-You can also define your own custom comparer in order to view the data based on your requirement.
+Ultimately, it allows you to organize and find the data by which you can make more effective decisions.
+By default, the SfPivotGrid holds built-in comparers for all data types so that it will populate the data in ascending/descending order based on its data type.
+You can also define own custom comparer to view the data based on your requirement.

-**Sorting Using Custom Comparer**
+**Sorting using custom comparer**

-Sorting can be achieved by defining your own custom comparer and initializing its instance to the `Comparer` property of corresponding PivotItem.
+Sorting can be achieved by defining own custom comparer and initializing its instance to the `Comparer` property of the corresponding PivotItem.

 For example, a custom comparer named as `ReverseOrderComparer` is defined to sort items in descending order.
-Please refer below its code snippet.
+Please refer the below code snippet:

 {% tabs %}